benoalo/CIP/README.md

 ### to use CIP in ImageJ
-CIP and ImgAlgo jar will be soon available via an ImageJ update site
+CIP and ImgAlgo jar will be soon available via an ImageJ update site soon

 1. Drop the ImgAlgo and CIP jar in your ImageJ plugins folder
 2. Restart ImageJ
 3. Open ImageJ script editor